blackmagic-debug/black-magic-org/knowledge/pinouts.md

 ![](../_pinouts/arm-cortex-10-legend.svg)

 This is the connector provided on the Black Magic Probe debugger and is the most common JTAG/SWD connector.
-Keep in mind that since Black Magic Probe V2.3 we provide jumpers on the back side of the PCB allowing the user to change the connector to the [Black Magic Debug Unified Connector (BMDU)](#black-magic-debug-unified-connector-bmdu).
+Keep in mind that since Black Magic Probe V2.3 we provide jumpers on the back side of the PCB allowing the user to change the connector to the {ref}`knowledge/pinouts:black magic debug unified connector (bmdu)`.

 ### ARM Cortex 20pin Debug & Trace Connector